How to choose a thrusting Dildo

 Mobility/pain considerations

-- Look for: Ride-on platforms or compact machines with stable bases and minimal manual effort (and a wired remote if dexterity is an issue).
-Many users appreciate the stability of platforms like Motorbunny or Sybian.
+Look for: Ride-on platforms or compact machines with stable bases that require minimal manual effort.
+A wired remote helps if dexterity is a factor.
+Many users specifically praise the stability of platforms like Motorbunny or Sybian because they let you control the experience through body positioning rather than hand strength.

 A quick word on budget